Mosman: Heritage listings

 Average house prices in Mosman are among the highest in Australia.
-In February 2016, the median purchase prices ranged from $606K for a 1-bedroom unit to $3.11M for a 4-bedroom house.
-Average rents in October 2017 were $1,695 per week.
+In August 2024, the median purchase prices ranged from $785 thousand for a 1-bedroom unit to $7.95 million for a 5-bedroom house, average rents for a one-bedroom unit were $568 per week.

 Commercial area

 Mosman's shopping centre is located along Military Road, which features many boutiques, cafes and restaurants.
 The shopping centre extends from the intersection with Bradley's Head Road and Middle Head Road and continues north up past the intersection with Spit Road at Spit Junction.
 It continues for some distance along both Spit Road and Military Road and extends down some of the side streets.
 Mosman Council has identified the early 20th century shopping strip along Military Road as a conservation area.
 The awnings along the street were originally column-supported.
 A small shopping mall called Bridgepoint is located at Spit Junction.
 The Military Road Conservation Area also includes the row of shops at 581-595 Military Road, on the southern side of Military Road between the Town Hall and the Library Walk shopping complex.
 These shops, built from 1900 to 1904, were designed by Henry Austin Wilshire, and are included on the NSW Heritage database.